naya0000/Omni-Order-System/README.md

 # Omni Order System

-This is a Django-based API for managing and tracking orders.
+The Omni Order System is a Django-based API for managing and tracking orders.

 This project provides a robust system for importing orders, tracking their status over time, and ensuring secure access through token validation.